CartoDB/cartoframes/docs/developer-center/guides/08-Enrichment.md

 ### Enrich a polygons DataFrame

-Let's do a second enrichment but in this case let's use the DataFrame with the areas of influence calculated in the [Quickstart guide](https://carto.com/developers/cartoframes/guides/Quickstart-Part-1/).
-There, we used the [CARTOframes isochrones](https://carto.com/developers/cartoframes/reference/#heading-Isolines) service to obtain the polygon around each store that cover the area within 8, 17 and 25 minutes walk.
+Let's do a second enrichment but in this case let's use the DataFrame with the areas of influence, we used the [CARTOframes isochrones](/developers/cartoframes/reference/#heading-Isolines) service to obtain the polygon around each store that cover the area within 8, 17 and 25 minutes walk.

 ```python